Docs

 Viewing Migration Status

-If you have enabled the Database feature, you can view the status of your Flyway migrations in the Control Center UI.
+You can view the status of Flyway migrations in the Control Center UI.

 To view the details of the applied migrations, first select the relevant application from the Application Selector, as shown in the screenshot here.

 Navigate to the Database section and select Migrations.
 This displays a list of all applied migrations, including their version numbers and descriptions.
-You can also see the status of each migration, indicating whether it was successful or failed.
-If a migration fails, you should review the migration scripts for errors and redeploy the application when they are fixed.
+It also shows the status of each migration, indicating whether it was successful or failed.
+If a migration fails, review the migration scripts for errors and redeploy the application when they are fixed.